-- At least two (2) different posts on one (1) social media platform and/or the county website each week during the month of September 2023. - Using the hashtag #KSPrepared to signify participation.
+- At least two (2) different posts on one (1) social media platform and/or the county website each week during the month of September 2024. - Using the hashtag #KSPrepared to signify participation.
 KDHE will track social media participation using #KSPrepared.
-If this hashtag is used, no documentation is needed - If posting on a website submit a screen shot of the post noting the date and time the post was made. - All social media campaigns and/or activities to meet the specified goals are due by September 30, 2023.
+If this hashtag is used, no documentation is needed. - If posting on a website submit a screen shot of the post noting the date and time the post was made. - All social media campaigns and/or activities to meet the specified goals are due by September 30, 2024.

-- Enter in KGMS on the Progress Report the Social media platform(s) (i.e., Twitter, Instagram, Facebook, etc.) and/or website used for posts during September 2023. - Enter the website/social media address of where the posts are completed for the BP.
+- Enter in KGMS on the Progress Report the Social media platform(s) (i.e., Twitter, Instagram, Facebook, etc.) and/or website used for posts during September 2024. - Enter the website/social media address of where the posts are completed for the budget period.

 LHD will maintain a website where information can be posted and accessed by members of the public to promote awareness of LHD preparedness activities and actions the public can take to improve personal preparedness.
 The LHD will also make regular use of social media channels (for example, Facebook, Twitter and/or Instagram).
+Social Media platforms reward consistent posting.
+This means your posts will be seen by more people if you are posting regularly.
+Posting on social media regularly also helps the public see you as a consistent source of information.
+Doing this during non-emergency times makes it more likely that they will look to you when there is an emergency.